Insurance Companies and Motorcycle Accidents

 Insurance companies and motorcycle accidents can be a complicated combination in Texas.
 That's because some insurance companies think all motorcyclists are reckless thrill seekers who cause every accident they're involved in.

 We know the truth.
 We know that most motorcyclists are law-abiding citizens who follow the rules of the road.
 Instead, it's other drivers who cause most collisions involving motorcyclists.
-That's why we take such cases so seriously at the Law Office of John R. Solis in Laredo.
+That's why John R. Solis, Attorney at Law takes these cases so seriously.

 When you have an experienced motorcycle accident attorney and our legal team on your side, you can take an aggressive approach towards insurance companies after your accident.
 You can demand that they take your case seriously and fairly compensate you.